Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 If you wrap copper wire around something and apply current, you get a magnet.
 If you wrap copper wire around a nail and apply current, you get a better magnet.
 To understand why this is, one should first have somewhat of an understanding of how magnets work.

-Just like how copper is more electrically conductive than air, iron is more “magnetically conductive” than air (“conductivity” for magnets is called magnetic permeability).
+Just like how copper is more electrically conductive than air, iron is more " magnetically conductive"  than air (" conductivity"  for magnets is called magnetic permeability).

 A magnet’s magnetic field is the space around the magnet that experiences a magnetic force.
 This field could be thought of as a cloud of a bunch of lines that loop from one pole of the magnet to the other and passing through the magnet’s center by necessity.
 However, while many of these loops remain relatively close to the magnet, some go very, *very* far away.
-Because the “field lines” that go so far away are less numerous than the ones that are close to the magnet, the strength of the magnet is dependent on distance—closer is stronger because the magnetic field is denser and farther is weaker because the magnet field is less dense.
-These same rules apply for electromagnets; after all, electromagnets are basically just generators of magnetic fields you can turn on or off. (“Generators of magnetic fields” is just a long-winded way of saying permanent magnets.)
+Because the " field lines"  that go so far away are less numerous than the ones that are close to the magnet, the strength of the magnet is dependent on distance—closer is stronger because the magnetic field is denser and farther is weaker because the magnet field is less dense.
+These same rules apply for electromagnets; after all, electromagnets are basically just generators of magnetic fields you can turn on or off. (" Generators of magnetic fields"  is just a long-winded way of saying permanent magnets.)

-Just like how conductivity is useful because it can be used to control where electricity goes, magnetic permeability is useful because it can be used to control where magnetic field lines go—just like how electricity follows the path of least resistance and would therefore “rather” flow through copper than the air, so too do magnetic fields who would “rather” flow through iron than the air, should each of electricity and magnetic fields’ respective options be available.
+Just like how conductivity is useful because it can be used to control where electricity goes, magnetic permeability is useful because it can be used to control where magnetic field lines go—just like how electricity follows the path of least resistance and would therefore " rather"  flow through copper than the air, so too do magnetic fields who would " rather"  flow through iron than the air, should each of electricity and magnetic fields’ respective options be available.

 These ideas—of a dense magnetic field being strong, iron controlling where magnetic fields tend to, and the magnetic field of a magnet necessarily traveling through the magnet’s center—can be combined to create more powerful electromagnets.
 By placing iron at the core of an electromagnet, the magnetic field will want to be there more and it will also want to generally stay close to the electromagnet more so that the distance it has to travel to return to the center is as small as possible because traveling a short distance takes less energy than traveling a large distance.
 This has the effect of making the magnetic field denser closer to the electromagnet and less dense farther from the electromagnet.